 Context for learning

-They need to plan the trip in detail, including researching transport options,
+They need to plan the trip in detail, including researching transport options and fares,

 - participate in some cultural activity